arsam31/SAAC02-Notes/README.md

 All CMKs support key rotation.

-- AWS automatically rotates the keys every 1095 days (3 years)
+- AWS automatically rotates the keys every 1095 days (3 years) (rotation can not be disable)
-- Customer managed keys rotate every year.
+- Customer managed keys rotate every year. (rotation is optional)

 CMK itself contains: